-Tell your team what you want, not how to do it.
-You will find your team more responsive and less defensive if you can give them guidance not instructions.
-You will also see more initiative, more innovation, and more of ownership attitude from them develop over time.
+- Tell your team what you want, not how to do it.
+You will find your team more responsive and less defensive if you can give them guidance, not instructions.
+You will also see more initiative, more innovation, and more of an ownership attitude from them develop over time.

-Get out of your desk.
+- Get out of your desk.
 Management By Walking Around (MBWA) does work.
 You make yourself more approachable.
-You get information first-hand.
-You find out what's really happening.
+You get information first-hand, and you will find out what's really happening.

 - Set S.M.A.R.T.
 Goals.
 Goals you set for yourself, or others, should be Specific, Measurable, Achievable, Realistic, and Time-bound.

 - Set an example.
 "One of the most significant parts of a project manager’s job is for them to become a positive role model that can pull a team together and deliver the level of service expected from their stakeholders and beneficiaries."